Experienced Defective Product attorneys in just one call

 Breach of warranty can occur when a product fails to perform as expected due to a manufacturing defect or design flaw, despite the manufacturer or seller making promises or representations to the contrary.

-If a consumer purchases a new washing machine and the drum stops rotating after a few weeks of use due to a manufacturing defect, this could be considered a breach of express or implied warranty.
+For example, if a consumer purchases a new washing machine and the drum stops rotating after a few weeks of use due to a manufacturing defect, this could be considered a breach of express or implied warranty.

 Under the Uniform Commercial Code and other related laws, consumers may have the right to seek damages for breach of warranty in the event that they have been harmed by a defective or non-conforming product.